 From our roots as Cabarrus Academy on Union Street to our current 65-acre campus on Poplar Tent Road, Cannon School has experienced change and growth few could have imagined back in 1969.

 In the five decades since, Cannon School has transformed itself from a small school in downtown Concord to one of the Charlotte region's top independent college-preparatory schools.
-Today, under the leadership of Head of School Christopher Jones, Cannon School serves more than 980 students from Charlotte, Davidson, Huntersville, Mooresville, Cornelius, Kannapolis, and Salisbury, in addition to Concord.
+Today, under the leadership of Interim Head of School Matt Gossage, Cannon School serves 1050 students from Charlotte, Davidson, Huntersville, Mooresville, Cornelius, Kannapolis, and Salisbury, in addition to Concord.
 Read on to learn about the timeline of the last fifty years.

-G. Christopher Jones began his tenure as Cannon’s seventh Head of School in July 2019.
-Read his welcome message and learn more about the Cannon community.
+Read the Head of School welcome message and learn more about the Cannon community.

 Meet the directors and division heads that comprise Cannon's Leadership Team.